15 of the Best Beaches in Cornwall

 Perranporth Best Beaches In Cornwall

-Wild, mysterious steeped in history and legend, many of the coves had networks of tunnels that were used by smugglers to bring in brandy, tobacco, and tea.
-Many remain unspoilt and are used daily by local fishermen landing their catch.
+Wild, mysterious, and steeped in history and legend, many of the coves in Cornwall had networks of tunnels that smugglers used to bring in brandy, tobacco, and tea.
+Many remain unspoilt and are used daily by local fishermen, landing their catch.

-Visitors who come in search of tranquillity and to explore will not leave disappointed.
-Here are some of our own best beaches in Cornwall:
+Visitors who come in search of tranquillity and to explore will not be disappointed.

 1. Readymoney Cove

 Readymoney Cove lies below medieval Fowey on one side and is overlooked by the ruins of St Catherine’s Castle.
-Behind a pretty, secluded sandy beach with crystal green waters, there’s an old coach house which belonged to Daphne du Maurier, one of the greatest romantic novelists, and author of Jamaica Inn.
+Behind a pretty, secluded sandy beach with crystal green waters is an old coach house belonging to Daphne du Maurier, one of the greatest romantic novelists and author of Jamaica Inn.

 2. Cadgwith Cove